-> In January 2014 I had recently graduated from the University of Washington with degrees in both Communication and Political Science and was working as a paralegal at a small boutique law firm.
-I had tinkered with websites all my life and had even taken a few college courses in basic web design.
-I had built my own WordPress website but to be honest had really no clue how to code.
+In January 2014 I had recently graduated from the University of Washington with degrees in both Communication and Political Science and was working as a paralegal at a small boutique law firm.
+I began coding at 12, tinkered with websites all my life, and had even taken a few college courses in basic web design – but I had never built a website for someone else.

-> Along came a Seattle energy medicine practitioner named Travis Taylor.
+Along came a Seattle energy medicine practitioner named Travis Taylor.
 Travis tasked me with building a website for his new energy medicine startup.
 So I agreed to build him a website for a nominal fee to get my foot in the door.
 Travis and I still work together to this day and his site has morphed a lot since then.

 Over that first year I continued to offer websites at a nominal fee to attract small businesses and solo practitioners who ordinarily wouldn’t have been able to afford fancy websites like some of their larger competitors.
 I learned a lot, and I’ve taken those lessons and created my own formula for success.
 Here are just a few of the lesson’s I’ve learned over the years.

 1. If possible, prioritize organic growth over paid growth

 When you start out it’s really tempting to invest heavily in advertising – but don’t!
 Seriously, as a service based business, your time and energy is better spent working hard to keep your existing clients happy – and when they are happy they will refer their friends and colleagues to you.